Dominic Smith Player Props: Nationals vs. Royals

 Dominic Smith At The Plate

+- Smith has 50 hits this season and a team-best OBP of .362.

-- Among the qualified batters in MLB action, he ranks 51st in batting average, 40th in on-base percentage, and 159th in slugging.
+- He ranks 51st in batting average, 33rd in on base percentage, and 158th in slugging among the qualified hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.